-NOTE 13: COMMITMENTS AND CONTINGENCIES
+NOTE 14: COMMITMENTS AND CONTINGENCIES

-Leases.
+Leases

-Future minimum lease payments under noncancelable operating leases at March 30, 2012 are as follows:
+Future minimum lease payments under non-cancelable operating leases at March 29, 2013, after giving effect to \$0.6 million of future sublease income from Aurora, are as follows (in thousands):

-(In thousands)
+Years ending December 31,

-2012 (remaining nine months) \$ 4,755
+2013 (remaining nine months) \$ 7,616

-2013 7,922

-2014 6,595
+2014 7,495

-2015 6,612
+2015 7,042

-2016 6,807
+2016 7,235

+2017 7,360

-Thereafter 26,681
+Thereafter 20,398

-\$ 59,372

-Total
+Total \$57,146

-Warranties.
+Warranties

 The Company accrues for estimated warranty costs at the time of product shipment.
 Management periodically reviews the estimated fair value of its warranty liability and records adjustments based on the terms of warranties provided to customers, historical and anticipated warranty claims experience, and estimates of the timing and cost of warranty claims.
-Activity for the Company's warranty accrual, which is included in accrued liabilities, is summarized below:
+Activity for the Company's warranty accrual, which is included in accrued liabilities, is summarized below (in thousands):

 Three months ended

-Mar March 31, 2012 April 1, 2011
+March 29, 2013 March 30, 2012

-(In thousands)

-Balance at beginning of period \$ 5,558 \$ 4,811
+Balance at beginning of period \$ 4,292 \$ 5,558

+Transfer to Aurora as part of the sale of discontinued operations (939)

-Accrual for current period warranties 1,619 2,262
+Accrual for current period warranties 1,394 1,619

-Warranty costs incurred (2,044) (1,810)
+Warranty costs incurred (1,477) (2,044)

-Balance at end of period \$ 5,133 \$ 5,263
+Balance at end of period \$ 3,270 \$ 5,133

-Purchase Commitments with Contract Manufacturers and Suppliers.
+Purchase Commitments with Contract Manufacturers and Other Suppliers

 The Company relies on a limited number of contract manufacturers and suppliers to provide manufacturing services for a substantial majority of its products.
 In addition, some components, sub-assemblies and modules are obtained from a sole supplier or limited group of suppliers.
 During the normal course of business, in order to reduce manufacturing lead times and ensure adequate component supply, the Company enters into agreements with certain contract manufacturers and suppliers that allow them to procure inventory based upon criteria as defined by the Company.
-The Company had approximately \$24 million of non-cancelable purchase commitments as of March 30, 2012.
+The Company had approximately \$19.7 million of non-cancelable purchase commitments with contract manufacturers and other suppliers as of March 29, 2013.
+This amount does not include \$5.5 million of non-cancelable purchase commitments with contract manufacturers and other suppliers on Aurora's behalf.
+In the event Aurora were to default on its obligations to reimburse the Company for inventory purchased on its behalf, the Company would continue to be obligated to the vendors from which it purchased the inventory and, accordingly, its operating results, financial condition and cash flow could be materially and adversely affected.

-Standby Letters of Credit.
-As of March 30, 2012, the Company's financial guarantees consisted of standby letters of credit outstanding, which were principally related to performance bonds and state requirements imposed on employers.
-The maximum amount of potential future payments under these arrangements was \$1.1 million.
+Standby Letters of Credit

+As of March 29, 2013, the Company's financial guarantees consisted of standby letters of credit outstanding, which were principally related to performance bonds and state requirements imposed on employers.
+The maximum amount of potential future payments under these arrangements was \$0.4 million as of March 29, 2013.

-Indemnification.
+Indemnification

 Harmonic is obligated to indemnify its officers and the members of its Board of Directors pursuant to its bylaws and contractual indemnity agreements.
 Harmonic also indemnifies some of its suppliers and most of its customers for specified intellectual property matters pursuant to certain contractual arrangements, subject to certain limitations.
 The scope of these indemnities varies, but, in some instances, includes indemnification for damages and expenses (including reasonable attorneys' fees).
-There have been no amounts accrued in respect of these indemnification provisions through March 30, 2012.
+There have been no amounts accrued in respect of these indemnification provisions through March 29, 2013.